isaqb-org/glossary/manuscript/1-terms-A-L.md

 how its source code is organized.
 Usually a hierarchical manner, starting from the [context view](#term-context-view).
 Complemented by one or several [runtime scenarios](#term-runtime-view).

+{#term-business-architecture}
+### Business Architecture
+A blueprint of the enterprise that provides a common understanding of the organization and is used to align strategic objectives and tactical demands.

+{#term-cardinality}
+### Cardinality
+Describes the quality rating of an assocation, this means, it specifies the number of objects or modules of the association.

 {#term-cohesion}